ielis/hpo-toolkit/docs/load-ontology.rst

 :class:`hpotk.ontology.MinimalOntology` and :class:`hpotk.ontology.Ontology`.
 Simply put, the ontology keeps around full metadata of the ontology concepts, while the minimal ontology.
-Therefore, as a rule of thumb, `MinimalOntology` should be used in analyses that mostly use the ontology hierarchy, while `Ontology` is preferred for accessing term synonyms, cross-references, or term authors and external references. `MinimalOntology` uses less RAM and loading is slightly faster.
+Therefore, as a rule of thumb, `MinimalOntology` should be used in analyses that mostly use the ontology hierarchy, while `Ontology` is preferred for accessing term synonyms, cross-references, or term authors and external references, for instance, in natural language processing applications. `MinimalOntology` uses less RAM and the loading time is slightly shorter.

 .. note::